PrajwalSangam1310/Octobotics_Coding_Assignment/README.md

 ## Ros

 - Ros noetic is used
+- **Changed the inverted_pendulum_sim_node script to work with python3**
-- Three scripts were created each one for each goal.
+- Three scripts were created one for each goal.
 - Each scripts solves only for that particular goal.

+## Issues
+- I had to presource some other catkin workspace, before building this workspace.

 ## Inverted Pendulum solution scripts.
   - goal1_solution.py for goal 1